 Food, family and life changes when the kids become teenagers.
 After school the teen goes to activities with friends and may grab their own snack on the way home.

-Then there is supper, perhaps not always the best time to relate to each other, especially when teenagers want their privacy, or one or both parents work.
+Then there is supper, perhaps not always the best time to relate to each other, especially when teenagers want their privacy, or one or both parents work and are tired.
 So now eating may become just a matter of taking in nutrition.
 Hopefully it is sometimes still a time for family fellowship, depending on the emotional dynamics of the family.

 Now For The Parents

 Both parents get a hit of oxytocin just from the sight, smell, skin and eye contact with their babies.
 The mother gets her milk flowing and the uterus tightens while breast feeding.
-Oxytocin is also released when hugging or affectionate behavior is present.
-So giving of food is associated with affection, warmth, and love for the adults as well.
+Oxytocin is also released when hugging or being affectionate with the baby.
+So the giving of food and the conversation that may go with it, is associated with affection, warmth, and love for the parents as well.

 When the children are young and the parents want to cheer them up with something that says, “I love you,” what do parents often do?
 They make cookies, go out for supper, serve ice cream, or some other confection.
 The parents may get a jolt of “love” from the appreciation of their kids.

-Hopefully all the parenting we did when our kids were little stuck and the kids remembered vaguely the feeling of warmth, love, and bonding that took place when we fed them as babies and on through their life.
+Hopefully all the parenting we did when our kids were little stuck and the kids remembered, at least vaguely, the feeling of warmth, love, and bonding that took place when we fed them as babies and on through their life.

 We, like them, received oxytocin into our bloodstream making us feel all warm and fuzzy when we watched them drink their milk, learn to eat and taste food, refresh themselves after school, and hopefully we enjoyed their company as they grew up at the breakfast or dinner table.

-I realize some of this is over-simplification.
+I realize some of this is over-simplification and certainly does not apply to all families.
 But it kind of makes sense as a few examples of how important food is to us above its nutritional value.
 Think about what role food plays in your life, the lives of your children, be they little or adult.